diyarfaraj/docs/3.10/graphs-pregel.md

 ---------------

-When the graph processing subsystem finishes executing an algorithm, the results can either be written back into documents or kept in memory only.
+When the graph processing subsystem finishes executing an algorithm, the results can either be written back into documents (using `store = true` parameter) or kept in memory only (using `store = false`).
 If the data is persisted, then you can query the documents normally to get access to the results.

-If you do not want to store results, then they are only held temporarily, until you call the `cancel()` method.
+If you do not want to store results, then they are only held temporarily, until you call the `cancel()` method OR its time to live (customizable via the parameter `ttl`) is exceeded.
 The in-memory results can be accessed via the `PREGEL_RESULT()` AQL function.
+If the results are stored into documents, they are not queryable by `PREGEL_RESULT()`.

 The result field names depend on the algorithm in both cases.